kjonina/personal_Netflix/README.md

 # Learning Outcomes
 I have started and NOT FINISHED so many datasets.
 I made it my mission to finish one project and write my analysis in the README.md file!
 It is a goofy little project but there are a several reasons why I did this project.
-I aimed and succeeed to
+I aimed and succeeed to:
 - build my familiarity with pandas
 - use to_timedate and to_timedelta
 - convert datetime to date